Are you wondering how to lose weight with Peloton?

 This is usually because they’re missing the nutrition part of the weight-loss equation.
 They don’t know how much they’re eating or are drastically underestimating it.

-Today’s article is all about how to lose weight with Peloton (Or any other method of movement you prefer), and some reasons you may not be if you think you should.
+Today’s article is all about how to lose weight with Peloton (Or any other method of movement you prefer), and reasons you may not be if you think you should.

-How to lose weight with or without Peloton
+How to lose weight with Peloton (or without it)

 Weight loss is pretty simple in theory but more difficult in practice.

 To lose weight, you must eat fewer calories than your body needs over an extended period of time.
 This is a calorie deficit.
 Without this, it is impossible to lose weight.

 There are a number of ways to create a calorie deficit but the three most important are diet, exercise, and Non-exercise activity thermogenesis (NEAT).
 NEAT includes things like walking, fidgeting, and other non-exercise-related activities.

 If you already have the exercise and NEAT parts of the equation taken care of, great.
 And if not, I’ve got a couple of guides to help get you started.